 1 – 4’X4’ - top

 With the door closed the booth gets very dark inside, so we installed a light.
-To keep with the theme of cheap we used an 8.00 aluminum clam shell light from our local home improvement store.
-We simply cut a hole in the top, hot glued it in place and used a compact florescent bulb to keep heat to a minimum in our small enclosed well insulated box.
+To keep with the theme of cheap we used an $8.00 aluminum clam shell light from our local home improvement store.
+We simply cut a hole in the top, hot glued it in place and used a compact florescent bulb to keep heat to a minimum in our small, enclosed and well-insulated box.

 We use a handful of different pieces of hardware for this build that are all easily available at your local hardware store.

 4 – L brackets ($3.00)